theupdateframework/taps/tap8.md

 themselves without an individual with elevated privileges, but based on a threshold of signatures.

-Clients need to take care to check for null rotations (rotate files that contain a null key).
+Clients need to take care to check for rotation to a null key (rotate files that contain a null key).
 This shall be handled in the same manner as an invalid metadata signature on by the role possessing the key.
 The role will be invalid until it is re-delegated to.